×

 4. Maintaining a healthy body weight

 Maintaining good health will help reduce the risk of gout flares.
 Obesity can increase the risk of gout, for young people especially.
 The risk of a metabolic syndrome increases with a person’s increase in weight.
 This can in turn cause an increase in blood pressure and cholesterol and as well as an increase in the risk of heart disease.
-While these effects are undesirable, being overweight is also associated with a higher risk of elevated blood uric acid levels, which increases the risk of gout.
+While these effects are undesirable, being overweight is also associated with a potential risk of elevated blood uric acid levels, which increases the risk of gout.

 Sudden decrease in weight can increase your risk of gaining more uric acids in our body.
 Hence it is important for people to maintain their weight, look after their diet carefully to create and maintain long-term sustainable changes to manage their weight.